kenhkan/morrison/README.md

 Some FBP constructs are crucial, yet there may not be equivalent mappings to Unix pipes.
-It is therefore necessary for the program to "know" that it is a Morrison component to use these constructs.
+It is therefore necessary for the program to "know" that it is a Vyzzi component to use these constructs.

 ### Array ports